 “So...”
-Matthew offers, interrupting my devious plotting against Louis.
+Matthew offered once more, interrupting my devious plot against Louis.
 “You were saying....”
 His two friends give me moronic looks.

-I quickly stop glaring at Louis and face Matthew.
-“Have you seen Dom this morning?”
+I quickly stopped glaring at Louis and faced Matthew instead, “Have you seen Dom this morning?”
 CHICKEN!
 I KNOW I AM!
-I SHOULD USE MY OWN SPEEL ON MYSELF!
+I SHOULD USE MY OWN SPELL ON MYSELF!

 “Thanks.”
-I exclaim, briskly away from him and dreadfully heading towards James.
+I exclaimed, reluctantly turning around and dreadfully heading towards James.

 “Who’s this?
-A Gryffindor girl… or boy who has long chestnut coloured hair.
-They walk into class with a book covering their face.
-A book which, might I add, has the name ‘April Rose’ printed cursively on the front.” he announces cockily.
-“Wonder who this can possibly be.” he questions sarcastically.
+A Gryffindor girl… who has long chestnut coloured hair.
+She walks into class with a book covering their face.
+A book, which, might I add, has the name ‘April Rose’ printed across the front.” he announced cockily.
+“Wonder who this can possibly be.” he questioned sarcastically.
 “Can’t be April Rose, that’s for sure.”

-I peep and see James leaning towards the girl in front of him.
-“Do you know who this is?” he indicates his thumb at me.
+I peeped in time to see James leaning towards the girl in front of him.
+“Do you know who this is?” he pointed his thumb towards me.

-“Um, April Rose.” the poor, traumatize girl mumbles shyly.
+“Um, April Rose.” the poor, traumatized girl mumbled shyly.